sosuisen/jukdoc-ee/README.md

 At the top is the header section.

-- In the center, your completion rate for the document is displayed.
-Aim for 100% completion; it starts at 0%.
+- The center shows your completion rate for the document, starting at 0% with a target of 100%.
-- On the far right, your username is shown.
-This username is automatically generated when you visit the site and is saved for the session, so it remains the same when you return.
-- However, when the server is restarted, the database content and session will be lost.
-Your username will change, and your completion rate will reset to 0%.
+- Your username appears on the right, generated automatically for each session.
+Restarting the server resets your completion rate to 0% and creates a new username.
-- Below your username is the "Delete All Records" button.
-Pressing this deletes your reading history, resetting your completion rate to 0%.
+- Below the username is the "Delete All Records" button, which resets your reading history.

 <img src="./docs/header_area.png" alt="Header Area" width="700px">